saezlab/PHONEMeS-ILP/README.md

 ### CPLEX

 PHONEMeS-ILP is CPLEX depndent meaning that the user needs to obtain an IBM ILOG CPLEX licence and then save the executable file to the working directory.
-The IBM ILOG CPLEX Optimization Studio license can be obtained for free for:
+The IBM ILOG CPLEX Optimization Studio license can be obtained for free by:

 * Students: https://ibm.onthehub.com/WebStore/OfferingDetails.aspx?o=9b4eadea-9776-e611-9421-b8ca3a5db7a1